 intro

 Earlier this year, Alzheimer Scotland was awarded funding from the Scottish Government to help support unpaid carers of people with dementia living in Scotland.
 From this, the 'Time for You' fund was developed.
 Carers were able to apply for grants to pay for short breaks, gym memberships, hobbies – applications were personalised to people’s unique situations.
 The fund has been so successful and has already helped many people.
 Below, some of them have shared their stories with us.
-To find out more about how you can apply to the Fund click here

 The Power of Plants